 |0, A||10+||8.5 – 9.0||8.0 – 9.0||7.5 – 9.0||7.5 – 9.0|

 IELTS Listening Tips

 The best IELTS listening tips are to practice reading comprehension beforehand, and carefully read questions before you begin listening!
 Training yourself to read context clues before you listen will help you hear the information you are listening for.
-There is often spoken clues in words and phrases that will guide you to the questions you need to answer.
+There are often spoken clues in words and phrases that will guide you to the questions.

 IELTS Writing Tips

 The writing portion of the exam is 60 minutes and topics vary depending on the exam format.